azigler/esdi/config/adding-a-custom-command.md

 To learn more about the command configuration options, check out the [`Command` documentation]{@link Command}.

 3. Restart your Esdi server.
 4. In your server, fire the command.
-Use the bot prefix (e.g., `!`) together with the `hello` command or `greeting` alias to see your new custom command in action:
+Use the bot prefix (e.g., `esdi!`) together with the `hello` command or `greeting` alias to see your new custom command in action:

 ![](https://user-images.githubusercontent.com/7295363/99583718-cdd52d80-2998-11eb-972c-9f24a5453da7.png)

 5. Continue developing your command, or make a brand new one!
 You can use anything from the [discord.js Message object](https://discord.js.org/#/docs/main/stable/class/Message) (which has access to everything about your [discord.js Client](https://discord.js.org/#/docs/main/stable/class/Client)) and the [`Esdi` instance]{@link Esdi}.
 You can also implement functionality from own your applications or third-party APIs.
 You don't even have to restart your server while building.
-Use the `reload` command (e.g., `!reload <command>`) to reload your command file on the fly once it's initially loaded.
+Use the `reload` command (e.g., `esdi!reload <command>`) to reload your command file on the fly once it's initially loaded.
 Your creativity is the limit!

 Next, let's [enable the `github-redeploy` global Hook]{@tutorial github-redeploy-global-hook-example} for our Esdi server.